-With a focus on these targets, the Wessex Cancer Alliance (WCA) and Wessex Academic Health Science Network (Wessex AHSN) are working together to identify innovations to adopt and spread to enable teams across Wessex to achieve this ambition.
+With a focus on these targets, the Wessex Cancer Alliance (WCA) and Health Innovation Wessex (formerly Wessex AHSN) are working together to identify innovations to adopt and spread to enable teams across Wessex to achieve this ambition.

 The primary need of the programme is to spread the adoption of innovations that have been tested and proven to increase the numbers of cancers diagnosed at an early stage.
-This will include innovations identified by the national cancer innovation group and those identified by the WCA/Wessex AHSN team that address local, unmet needs.
+This will include innovations identified by the national cancer innovation group and those identified by the WCA/Health Innovation Wessex team that address local, unmet needs.